Naoghuman/articles/SokubanFX/02_Create-first-prototype.md

 ```

 <br />
-`GamePresenter.java` - if a new map should shown
+`GamePresenter.java` - if a new map be should shown
 ```java
 private void displayMap() {
     LoggerFacade.INSTANCE.debug(this.getClass(), "Display Map"); // NOI18N